SEMANA reveals how Gustavo Petro approaches Nicolás Maduro

 Moreover, the person appointed by Petro will initiate the dialogue with autonomy and will report the progress exclusively to the president and foreign minister Álvaro Leyva.
 One of the first announcements would be to reopen the consulates in both nations as a gesture of trust.

 So far, a meeting between Maduro and Petro is not scheduled.
-However, it is not ruled out that, in the middle of the talks or at the end, both leaders could meet.
+However, it is not ruled out that, in the middle of the talks or at the end, both leaders might meet.
 The new head of the House of Nariño will insist that the talks be channeled through the presidency, although he will not oppose the talks that will begin on July 20 between the Colombian Senate and the National Assembly of Venezuela, as Senator Gloria Flórez of the Historical Pact told SEMANA.

 What is ruled out is that Senator Piedad Córdoba forms part of the new government’s delegation to seek rapprochement with Venezuela.
 Petro, who asked Córdoba not to take office in Congress, has direct bridges with Maduro and the Miraflores Palace, and has already used them.